Donations: Who We Donate to and Why

 8 Percent for Gardening and the Environment

 We focus on nonprofit organizations that are working on gardening, sustainable agriculture, the environment and hunger-related causes.
-In 2014 our donations will be focused primarily on gardening as a way to relieve hunger.
+Today, our donations are focused primarily on gardening as a way to relieve hunger.

 Here's a roundup of key organizations we support, nationally and locally: